How Powerful are Shallow Neural Networks with Bandlimited Random Weights?: Introduction

-The random vector functional-link (RVFL) networks \cite{igelnik1995stochastic}, random feature expansion \cite{rahimi2008random,rahimi2008uniform, rahimi2009weighted}, random weight network \cite{saxe2011random}, stochastic configuration networks \cite{wang2017stochastic} and some versions of over-parametrized networks \cite{Belkin2019a,Daniely2017,Ghorbani2019,Yehudai2019} all use random training methods.
+A variety of neural network architectures have been developed that utilize random training methods, including random vector functional-link (RVFL) networks \cite{igelnik1995stochastic}, random feature expansions \cite{rahimi2008random,rahimi2008uniform, rahimi2009weighted}, random weight networks \cite{saxe2011random}, stochastic configuration networks \cite{li2019robust,li20192,wang2017robust,wang2017stochastic}, graph convolutional networks with random weighths \cite{huang2022graph}, and certain versions of over-parametrized networks \cite{Belkin2019a,Daniely2017,Ghorbani2019,Yehudai2019}.
 A kernel function defined by the inner product of feature maps: $k(x,x') = \int_{\RR^m \times \RR} \sigma(a \cdot x - b) \sigma( a \cdot x' - b ) \dd Q(a,b)$ is a special case of random training methods because we can regard this as a sum of infinitely many random samples $(a,b) \sim Q$ \cite{Bach2017a,Cho2009,Suzuki2017}.
-On the other hands, Bayesian neural networks \cite{Neal1996} are \emph{not} strictly a random training method as the distribution $Q$ is a ``posterior'' that contains the information of the dataset $D_n$; nor is the lazy learning \cite{Jacot2018} as the hidden parameters are not strictly frozen.
+On the other hand, Bayesian neural networks \cite{Neal1996} are \emph{not} strictly based on the random training method in consideration since the distribution $Q$ is a ``posterior'', which contains the information of the dataset $D_n$; nor is the lazy learning \cite{Jacot2018} since its hidden parameters are not strictly frozen.

 The random training method has the remarkable trick of ``convexification''.
 It frees us from inevitable non-convexity in the standard gradient descent training.
-The non-convexity is caused by hidden parameters $(a_j,b_j)$ (and not from output parameters $c_j$).
-In the random training setting, we do not optimize the parameters in \texttt{Step~I}, but only for the output parameters $c_j$ in \texttt{Step~II}.
-This ``randomization'' trick is beneficial both for theory and applications, which has recently been adopted not only in practical algorithms but also in the theoretical study of deep learning \cite{Belkin2019a,Jacot2018,louart2018random,Malach2020,pennington2017nonlinear}.
-However, the expressive power of the random neural networks are less discussed.
-In this work, we show the expressivity limitation of random nets.
-Our main result is the following new \emph{approximation lower bound} for shallow neural networks trained by random methods.
+The non-convexity is caused by the hidden parameters $(a_j,b_j)$ (and not by theoutput parameters $c_j$).
+In the random training setting, we do not optimize the parameters in Step~I, but only the output parameters $c_j$ in Step~II.
+This ``randomization'' trick is beneficial both for theory and applications, {and} has recently been adopted not only in practical algorithms but also in the theoretical study of deep learning \cite{Belkin2019a,Jacot2018,louart2018random,Malach2020,pennington2017nonlinear}.
+While the potential of random neural networks has been explored, the expressivity of these networks has not been extensively studied.
+In this study, we aim to shed light on this topic by highlighting a limitation in expressivity of random nets.
+Our main contribution is the introduction of a new \emph{approximation lower bound} for bandlimited shallow neural networks.